grpc/proposal/README.md

 1. Fork the repo and copy the template [GRFC-TEMPLATE.md](GRFC-TEMPLATE.md).
 1. Rename it to ``$CategoryName-$Summary``, eg.: ``A6-client-retries.md`` (see
   category definitions below)
-   - For language-specific proposals, include the name of the project:
+   - For language-specific proposals, include the name of the language:
      ``L##-$Language-$Summary``.
 Canonical names: `c++`, `core`, `csharp`, `go`, `java`, `node`, `objc`, `php`, `python`, `ruby`.
 1. Write up the RFC.